AshampooSystems/boden/docs/docs/getting-started/installing_dependencies/linux.md

 # Setting up Ubuntu Linux for Android Builds

-## 1. Install Git, Python, CMake, OpenJDK, and qemu-kvm
+## 1. Install Git, Python, CMake, Ninja, OpenJDK, and qemu-kvm

 Open up a terminal and run the following command: